Ninjin89/Types-to-Expansion-Market-Converter-UI/README.md

 <h3 align="center">Types to Expansion Market Converter with User Interface</h3>

-<p align="center">A software tool designed to streamline the conversion of Types XML classnames into Expansion Market JSON items.</p>
+<p align="center">A software tool designed to streamline the conversion of Types XML classnames into Expansion Market JSON items and more.</p>

 ## :beginner: About The Project